user00000001/cyano-wallet/README.md

 ## Acknowledgments

-Many thanks to the whole Ontology team, who done a great job bringing Ontology to life.
+Many thanks to the whole TesraSupernet team, who done a great job bringing Tesra to life.

 ## Donations

-Donations greatly appreciated and ONT/ONG can be sent to: AcqSLx1nSLy9uvVDPrWdNJgwNPfA8UUM4H
+Donations greatly appreciated and TST/TSG can be sent to: AcqSLx1nSLy9uvVDPrWdNJgwNPfA8UUM4H